alncat/opusDSD/README.md

 - The first argument after eval_vol.sh is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
 - the second argument is the epoch number you just analyzed
-- the third argument is the number of kmeans clusters you used in analysis
+- the third argument is the number of kmeans clusters (or principal component) you used in analysis
 - the fourth argument is the apix of the generated volumes, you can specify a target value

 change to directory ```./data/ribo/analyze.16/kmeans16``` to checkout the reference*.mrc, which are the reconstructions